-Today’s workforce ecosystem is more diverse than ever before.
-Enterprises are building a more dynamic workforce with a mix of salaried employees and contract or freelance talent.
-And the contingent worker side of this equation is quickly growing as companies embrace the skills, expertise, and flexibility of on-demand talent.
+Companies often hire independent contractors when they either need outside talent who have skilled expertise or their need is only temporary.
+Today’s workforce ecosystem is incredibly diverse.
+Enterprises are building dynamic teams with a mix of salaried employees and contract or freelance talent, and the contingent worker side of this equation is quickly growing as companies embrace the skills, expertise, and flexibility of on-demand talent.

-More than 60% of senior executives say their external workforce is important or very important in increasing organizational agility, increasing speed to market, and developing or improving products and services.
+The external workforce has become key to organizations increasing their agility, increasing speed to market, and developing or improving products and services.
 This shift towards outsourcing work on a project-by-project basis gives employers access to skilled expertise when and where they need it most.
-Here are three reasons why companies choose to engage independent professionals

 Today’s talent market is competitive and the price of employment is rising.
 Benefits packages that accompany traditional employment, whether they are lucrative or basic, can quickly become prohibitively expensive for companies looking to grow quickly.
 Outsourcing talent on a project basis is often more cost-effective and efficient than hiring a full-time employee who may become a burden to the company after a project is completed.
 Independent professionals offer skilled expertise for a set period of time.